ncatlab/nlab-content/pages/3/7/3/7/7373/content.md

 * Tensor categorical foundations of algebraic geometry, PhD thesis, University of M&#252;nster, 2014, [arXiv](http://arxiv.org/abs/1410.1716)

   > Errata for PhD thesis: The reflectors in 5.8.17, 5.8.18, 5.8.20, 5.8.21, 5.10.6 are not correct in general and should be removed.

+## Other Projects

+* [CatDat](https://catdat.app), A comprehensive and searchable database of categories and their properties

 category: people